 Google Ads (formerly AdWords) advice for anyone wishing to set up their own Pay Per Click (PPC) campaign.

-For some time, adverts that are performing well (or, advertisers bidding very high!) can appear above the organic results in a pale yellow box.
-From March 2016, Google started removing the right side ads in favour of just having ads appearing at the top (and sometimes bottom) of the search results.
+From March 2016, Google started removing the right side ads in favour of just having ads top and bottom of the SERPs.
 The official line for this to bring consistency to the desktop and mobile experience.
 Google are always testing the layout to maximise their profits.

 Analyse and Optimise